Code-Institute-Submissions/ms1-face-fodder/README.md

 ### Logo and Slogan
 Using [Canva](https://www.canva.com/) I designed a logo for Face Fodder with the slogan "_delicious food for your face_".
 The slogan is to help a user understand almost straight away what the website has been designed for and what kind of information a user may find when browsing this website.

-The logo is an icon of a woman's face with a beauty treatment face mask applied to her face, and a towl on her head that has been made to look like a carrot/ food item.
+The logo is an icon of a woman's face with a beauty treatment face mask applied to her face, and a towel on her head that has been made to look like a carrot/ food item.

 ![alt text](https://github.com/caseybanks/ms1-face-fodder/blob/master/assets/img/facefodderlogo.png "Face Fodder Logo")